stefanoborini/book-the-software-company/03-code-quality.md

 # 3 On code quality

-In this section, we are going to discuss code quality, which will be intended in its various aspects:
+In this section, we are going to discuss code quality.
+We will discuss how to establish, maintain and promote it, as well as evaluating its cost against the evolving backdrop of the market and the company's goals.
+The golden rule to establish within the company is to strive for code quality as a product in its own right.

-- Quality of code layout
-- Quality of code formatting and ordering
-- Quality of API documentation
-- Accuracy of design of routines, classes, modules.
-- Accuracy of design of interface elements, such as APIs, web APIs, file formats.

 Code quality is probably the source of most attrition and loss of productivity in the software company, and for good reasons: it has strong notes of